- Reference # A.3.1718083

 Summary

-Food safety, food quality and food traceability, are all in growing demand from consumers and retailers, which is putting growing pressure on farmers.
+Food safety, food quality and food traceability, are all increasingly in demand from consumers and retailers, placing growing pressure on farmers.

-To address this, the supply chain needs technologies that allows data collection and analysis to be automated and simple.
-Food quality has largely been a subjective and humanised measurement in the past, and the technologies at the core of this project, allow for objective measurement, and objective and secure data collection along the supply chain to give consumers higher quality assurance, and create further demand for Northern Australia produce.
+To address this, the supply chain requires technologies that enable automated and user-friendly data collection and analysis.
+Historically, food quality has been a subjective and human-based measurement.
+The technologies at the core of this project enable objective measurement, and secure data collection throughout the supply chain, providing consumers wither greater quality assurance and driving increased demand for northern Australia produce.

-- Quality assessment sensor: Sensor technology is applied across the supply chain including on farm, in packing shed, during logistics movements and at retailer warehouse and retail outlet level to create insights and awareness around eating quality, shelf life, durability, and ripening time of mangoes.
-The research involves taking measurements of the mangoes using the sensors, and creating proprietary algorithms and modelling.
+- Quality Assessment Sensor: Sensor technology was applied across the supply chain – on farms, in packing sheds, during logistics movements and at retailer warehouse and outlets – to generate insights into eating quality, shelf life, durability, and ripening time of mangoes.
+The research involved measuring mangoes using sensors and developing proprietary algorithms and models.

-- SmartCrate produce tracker: Determining if a smart chip that measures temperature, humidity, positioning (GPS), accelerometry and gyrometry can be economically developed and integrated onto the existing crate and logistics system for the mango grower.
-Investigating if the information gathered can provide objective insights and correlations to the quality of fruit at the end of the transport journey, (ie help to reduce/remove rejection rates).
+- SmartCrate Produce Tracker: This component explored whether a smart chip – capable of measuring temperature, humidity, GPS positioning, accelerometry and gyrometry – could be economically developed and integrated into existing crates and logistics systems used by mango growers.
+It also investigated whether the data collected could provide objective insights and correlations to fruit quality at the end of the transport journey, helping to reduce or eliminate rejection rates.

-- Blockchain trust provenance system: Utilising blockchain technology and data collected across the supply chain from “paddock to plate”, including sensor data as listed above and other key data points, to maintain integrity and transparency in the track-and-traceability and provenance authentication.
+- Blockchain Trust Provenance System: This component utilised blockchain technology and data collected across the supply chain – from paddock to plate – including sensor data and other key data points, to ensure integrity and transparency in the track-and-traceability and provenance authentication.

 Expected outcomes

-- The technology will be able to be replicated into other fruit, and other food industries.
+- The technology can also be replicated across other fruit and other food industries.

-- Value creation can be captured by leveraging the Smart Supply Chain technology to underpin the value proposition of premium fruit in the export markets where mangos can fetch $15 to $20 in some Asian countries (versus $3 to $4 in Australia).
+- Value creation can be captured by leveraging Smart Supply Chain technology to underpin the value proposition of premium fruit in the export markets, where mangos can fetch $15 to $20 in some Asian countries, compared to $3 to $4 in Australia.